1cupdry white wine, or another cup of chicken broth

 To serve, remove string from roast, if stringed.
 Slice pot roast.
 Serve warm beef slices with the carrots and onions and drizzled with warm gravy.

 1. A Chuck Roast is widely considered the best cut of beef for pot roast.
 Here in Canada, it is called a Blade Roast (Top Blade or Bottom Blade also).
 Shoulder, Brisket or Cross Rib Roasts are other good options.
 Many times, grocery stores will include the wording "Pot Roast" right on the label, so you know it's a good choice for a pot roast, or if in doubt, ask the butcher to pick you out a perfect pot roast cut.You can make pot roast ahead (and in fact, many people prefer a pot roast made ahead).
 Simply refrigerate the beef and the cooking liquid separately.
 Make the gravy when ready to serve and re-heat the beef wrapped in foil and warmed in a 350F oven.
-Refrigerating the cooking liquid also offers the benefit of being able to spoon the fat easily off the top before making the gravy.Be sure to scroll up and read the Ingredient and Cook's Notes and my Pot Roast FAQ for more tips on making this recipe.
+Refrigerating the cooking liquid also offers the benefit of being able to spoon the fat easily off the top before making the gravy.Be sure to scroll up and read the notes above this Recipe Card and my Pot Roast FAQ for more tips on making this recipe.